 88. Drink ice wine at Niagara-on-the-lake during the Niagara Icewine Festival.

-89. Join a guided snowshoe hike at Halton Hills Conservation Area.
+89. Go on a snowshoe hike at Halton Hills Conservation Area.

-90. Go cross-country skiing at the Albion Hills Conservation Area of Caledon, which has 26 kilometres of groomed and track-set trails.
+90. Go cross-country skiing at the Albion Hills Conservation Area of Caledon, with 26 kilometres of groomed and track-set trails.

 91. Walk with adorable Alpacas at Haute Goat – it’s just an hour away from Toronto!